Quantum Hyperdeterminants and Hyper-Pfaffians: Introduction

-The right action is defined by taking transpose.
+and the right action is defined by taking the transpose of \eqref{e:action}.

-Cayley had laid the foundation of classical invariant theory and multilinear algebra, in which he introduced the notion of hyperdeterminats for studying hypermatrices and tensors, see \cite{GKZ} for a modern account of Cayley's theory.
-Cayley's first hyperdeterminant $\hdet$ \cite{C, L1, L2} is defined for any even-dimensional hypermatrix $A=(a_{i_1\ldots i_{2m}})$, where $1\leq i_{j}\leq n$ and $a_{i_1\ldots i_{2m}}$ are mutually commutative:
+Cayley had laid the foundation of classical invariant theory and multilinear algebra, in which he introduced the notion of hyperdeterminants for studying hypermatrices and tensors, see \cite{GKZ} for a modern account of Cayley's theory.
+Cayley's first hyperdeterminant $\hdet$ \cite{C, L1, L2} is defined for any even-dimensional hypermatrix $A=(a_{i_1\ldots i_{2m}})$, where $1\leq i_{j}\leq n$ and $a_{i_1\ldots i_{2m}}$'s mutually commute:

 One remarkable property of $\hdet$ is the relative invariance under the action of $\GL_{n}^{\otimes 2m}$:

 where $B$ is any $n\times n$-matrix.
 More generally, for fixed $k, l$, one can define the following product for two hypermatrices of suitable formats: